srijiths/readabilityBUNDLE/README.md

 Some html pages works very well in a particular algorithm and some not.
 This is the main reason i put all the available algorithm under a roof .
 You can choose an algorithm which best suits you.

+You can see all author citations at each java file itself.

 Dependency Projects
 ===================
 * [StringHelpers](https://github.com/srijiths/StringHelpers)